XLConnect/modules/README.md

 ## How to get XLConnect
 See [here](http://docs.xlconnect.net/) on how to create an account and download the add-in

-## In thos repository
+## In this repository
 This online repo contains the following modules:
-* `http` contains wrapper functionwsto streamline working with http requests
+* `http` wrapper functions to streamline working with http requests
-* `file` contains wrapper functions to streamline working with data files in the data lake
+* `file` wrapper functions to streamline working with data files in the data lake
-* `xero` contains building blocks to build on the Xero API
+* `xero` building blocks to build on the Xero API